The #1 recipe!

 Rather than provide you with a long list of recipes, this guide will show you how to make cannabutter, cannabis cooking oil, and cannabis-infused coconut oil.
 We also offer tips on storage and a primer on dosage.
 We advise you to sit back, learn how to make great cannabutter, and dream of all the fantastic things you can do with it.

-Once the THC from the edible takes effect, you should enjoy a high that is more sedative and relaxing than when you smoke.
-Edibles are not the best option for a fast reaction (it can take anywhere from 1–7 hours for them to take effect, depending on dose, etc.).
-However, the experience will likely feel a lot more intense!
+Once the THC from the edible takes effect, you should enjoy a more soothing and relaxing high than when you smoke.
+Edibles are not the best option for a fast reaction.
+This is because it can take anywhere from 1–7 hours to take effect, depending on dose, etc. However, the experience will likely feel a lot more intense!